hackreactor/javascript_101/3-functions/README.md

 2. Write a sentence in plain English describing how `square(square(15))` is evaluated.

+   **ANSWER**: The inner function call `square(15)` is evaluated first, then its result is used to evaluate the outer function call.

 3. Rename `square`'s `num` parameter in your above code to `monkey`, and rename the uses of that parameter in the body to `monkey` as well.
 Will the function `square` still work?
 Why or why not?

+   **ANSWER**: The function `square` will still work, because the parameter `monkey` simply represents a placeholder for an actual value that is provided when the function is called.
+Thus, it does not need to be named semantically for the code to work.

 4. What is wrong with the following definitions of `square`?
 Write a sentence or two describing the issue(s); then, try copying the erroneous examples into a